dblock/code.dblock.org/_posts/2010/2010-07-09-single-sign-on-spring-security-negotiate-filter-kerberos-ntlm-wwaffle.markdown

 _Spring-Security Authentication Manager_

 Define a required default Spring-Security authentication manager.
-We’re not going to use it in this setup because the filter takes care of authentication and the user doesn’t have a way to supply, for example, a username and password.
+We're not going to use it in this setup because the filter takes care of authentication and the user doesn't have a way to supply, for example, a username and password.

 {% highlight xml %}
 <sec:authentication-manager alias="authenticationProvider" />